Beaver River (Canada)

-Beaver River is a large river in east-central Alberta and central Saskatchewan, Canada.
+Beaver River is a large river in east-northern Alberta and central Saskatchewan, Canada.
 It flows east through Alberta and Saskatchewan and then turns sharply north to flow into Lac Île-à-la-Crosse on the Churchill River which flows into Hudson Bay.

 Beaver River has a catchment area of 14500 km2 in Alberta, where it drains the lake system in Lac La Biche County.
 The total length is 491 km.
 It was first documented on the Turnor map of 1790, and then confirmed on the Harmon map of 1820.

 Basin and course

 East of the Athabasca River basin and north of the North Saskatchewan River basin, the Beaver River Basin is part of the Churchill River basin.

 The east-flowing part passes in and out of the forest zone several times and is approximately parallel to Alberta Highway 55 and Saskatchewan Highway 55.
 Its source, Beaver Lake is just south of Lac la Biche which drains into the Athabasca.
 It exits Beaver Lake on the west side and flows south until it receives from the west the Amisk River.
 The outflow of Moose Lake comes in from the south.
 It enters Saskatchewan just south of Cold Lake and from Cold Lake the Waterhen River runs just north of and parallel to it.
 In Saskatchewan it receives from the south-west the outflow of Minnistikwan Lake and then the outflow of Meadow Lake to the south.
 At the great bend, it receives the north-flowing Green River from Green Lake.

 The north-flowing part flows through thinly populated boreal forest.
 Saskatchewan Highway 155 follows its west bank.
 It receives from the east Cowan River, which drains Cowan Lake and Delaronde Lake, and from the west the Waterhen River, from the east Doré River draining Doré Lake.
 The highway leaves the river at Beauval Forks and near Beauval, Saskatchewan it receives the outflow of Lac la Plonge from the east.
 It continues northward east of the south arm of the lake and enters Lac Île-à-la-Crosse across the lake from the village of Île-à-la-Crosse.